What this guidance covers

 Disabled tamariki and rangatahi

-- ensure the Needs Assessment and Service Coordinators (NASC) are involved if te tamaiti or rangatahi requires a supportive living arrangement to meet their needs, and we work closely with the NASC, te tamaiti or rangatahi, their whānau or family and the caregiver
+- We ensure the Needs Assessment and Service Coordination (NASC) services or Enabling Good Lives are involved if te tamaiti or rangatahi is eligible and requires a supportive living arrangement to meet their needs.
+In these situations, we work closely with the NASC or Enabling Good Lives, te tamaiti or rangatahi, their whānau or family and the caregiver.

-- when a disabled rangatahi is transitioning from Oranga Tamariki care to adult services, collaborate with the whānau or family, the rangatahi, the NASC and Oranga Tamariki kaimahi to ensure a seamless transition – consult and begin planning early with whānau or family and everyone involved
+- When a disabled rangatahi is transitioning from Oranga Tamariki care to adulthood, we collaborate with the whānau or family, the rangatahi, the NASC, other professionals and Oranga Tamariki kaimahi to ensure a seamless transition.
+We consult and begin planning early with whānau or family and everyone involved.

-- Is extra equipment needed to ensure everyone can hear and have their voice heard?
+- additional support needed to ensure everyone can have their voice heard.

 Kaitiakitanga or the protective roles and functions of whānau and families